See your own map in the Gallery of the various redoubts and batteries that have been on the island.

 The coastal artillery's organization on Odderøya

-On Odderøya, in addition to a recruit school with 1,000 soldiers a year right up until 1993, the Naval District's management and operations department as well as personnel and station departments had a large workshop organization which consisted of, among other things, an artillery workshop, searchlight workshop, exchange maker, servo workshop, carpentry workshop, plumber, welding workshop, painting workshop and a sanitation department and transport department, car workshop, tailor, shoemaker as well as a sanitation department and welfare office.
-In 1905 there was also a bakery and pub on the island.
-Many warehouses housed equipment, weapons and ammunition for the mobilization departments.
+On Odderøya, in addition to a recruit school with 1,000 soldiers a year until 1993, there was the Naval District's management and operations department as well as a personnel and station department with a large workshop organization that consisted of an artillery workshop, searchlight workshop, gunsmith, servo workshop, carpentry workshop, plumber, welding workshop, painting workshop, a sanitary department and a transport department.

 The task of the district was to keep plans up to date, maintain material and equip the war crew, which numbered 3,000 men.